 In the intervening time between the DFR report and commencement of the Task Force, an additional significant development occurred.
 In 2021, federal, congressional action that made available once-in-a-generation funding to states and businesses for infrastructure improvements.
-The availability of this substantial funding and its broad application create an almost unprecedented opportunity to take short-term steps that can effectively stabilize the Vermont dairy industry while exploration continues to develop the required, bolder and innovative longer-term solutions contemplated by the General Assembly's charge to the Task Force.
+The availability of this substantial funding and its broad application create an almost unprecedented opportunity to take short-term steps that can effectively stabilize the Vermont dairy industry while exploration continues to develop the required, bolder, and innovative longer-term solutions contemplated by the General Assembly's charge to the Task Force.

 On May 3, 2021, the Task Force convened consisting of multiple legislators and experts in the dairy industry or farming in general.
 The Task Force held 10 meetings, during which it heard from multiple witnesses representing farms, cooperatives, product manufacturers, regulators, marketers, and insurers.
-The Task Force compiled the input and recommendations of witnesses and offers multiple categories of initiatives that it recommends the State pursue to stabilize dairy farming in Vermont.
+The Task Force compiled the input and recommendations of witnesses and offers in this initial report multiple categories of initiatives that it recommends the State pursue to stabilize dairy farming in Vermont.
 Where appropriate, the recommendations include short-term and long-term initiatives.
 In addition, the recommendations are not limited to actions that Vermont State government may take, but also actions the federal government and businesses can implement to support dairy farming in Vermont.

 The Task Force believes that the State should take action and implement these recommendations to stabilize and enhance the dairy industry in Vermont.
 Some of the Task Force recommendations will take time to implement but, if implemented, could provide substantial, ongoing support to the dairy industry.
+Thus, the Task Force is recommending that its authority be extended so that the long-term recommendations can be assessed and cost and benefits estimated.
+The Task Force intends for a subsequent report to provide specific details on long-term recommendation, including quantification of how the recommended measures will benefit the Vermont dairy industry.

 Other Task Force recommendations could be implemented quickly and would provide farmers with immediate, consequential support that could help farms stay in business until long-term remedies are implemented.
 The State has lost almost 60 percent of Vermont dairy farms in the past 20 years.
 Every action should be explored, and every effort made to ensure that the State does not lose more.

-IV.
-TASK FORCE RECOMMENDATIONS
+V. TASK FORCE RECOMMENDATIONS